 The irony of using natural ingredients is that they are generally much more susceptible to spoilage and need robust treatment with chemicals to ensure finished goods offer good stability.
-Several oils, fats and waxes need purification and bleaching to make them useful as natural ingredients.
-Natural products also have a general tendency to “age” faster than their chemical counterparts.
+Extracted oils, fats and waxes need purification and/or bleaching to make them useful as ingredients.
+Natural products also have a general tendency to “age” faster than their chemical counterparts due to oxidation.
 There is often a requirement to add chemical anti-oxidants to slow down the ageing process.

 Because of their origins untreated raw materials often have very high a bio-burden which require high levels of preservation.
 Pre-treatment such as high temperature or fumigation with ethylene oxide to reduce bacterial and fungal load often result in damage and a reduction of efficacy.